spacetelescope/jwst/docs/jwst/flatfield/main.rst

 background signal contained in the slit, and hence corrections must be applied later in the :ref:`master background <master_background_step>` step.

-So in this case the `flatfield` step will compute 2D arrays of conversion factors that are appropriate for a uniform source and for a point source, and store those correction factors in the "FLATFIELD_UN" and "FLATFIELD_PS" extensions, respectively, of the output data product.
+In this case, the `flatfield` step will compute 2D arrays of conversion factors that are appropriate for a uniform source and for a point source, and store those correction factors in the "FLATFIELD_UN" and "FLATFIELD_PS" extensions, respectively, of the output data product.
 The point source